rets-mah-ekaj/ml.stanford.andrewng/README.md

 2. *Regression*

 **Classification:** In such problems, we try to predict results in discrete values.
 We try to map input variables to discrete categories.
-> Predicting whether the patient's tumor is malignant or benign giving his/her tumor information as input
+> Predicting whether the patient's tumor is malignant or benign giving his/her tumor information as input.
+> Predicting whether the house will be sold for more or less than the asking price given the data of real estate market and information about the house.

 **Regression:** In such problems, we try to predict results in continuous values.
 We try to map input variables to continuous functions.
-> Predicting age of the person by giving his/her picture as input
+> Predicting age of the person by giving his/her picture as input.
+> Predicting price of a house given the size of house in real estate market as input.

 ---